Clinical UM Guideline

-The scope of this document encompasses the use of hyaluronan or hylan G-F 20 injections for the replacement or supplementation of naturally occurring intra-articular lubricants in individuals with osteoarthritis in the knees.
+This document addresses the use of hyaluronan or hylan G-F 20 injections for the replacement or supplementation of naturally occurring intra-articular lubricants in individuals with osteoarthritis in the knees.
 This is also known as viscosupplementation.
-Hyaluronan preparations can vary and an initial course of treatment can range from a single injection to weekly injections (seven days apart) for three to five consecutive weeks.
+Hyaluronan preparations can vary and an initial course of treatment can range from a single injection to weekly injections (7 days apart) for 3 to 5 consecutive weeks.

 An initial course of intra-articular injections of hyaluronan or hylan G-F 20 is considered medically necessary for the treatment of pain due to osteoarthritis of the knee when all of the following criteria are met:

 A repeat course of intra-articular injections of hyaluronan or hylan G-F 20 is considered medically necessary for the treatment of pain due to osteoarthritis of the knee for individuals who meet all of the following criteria:

 The use of intra-articular injections of hyaluronan or hylan G-F 20 is considered not medically necessary for the treatment of pain due to osteoarthritis of the knee when the above criteria are not met and for all other knee conditions.

 The following codes for treatments and procedures applicable to this guideline are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.

 |J7321||Hyaluronan or derivative, Hyalgan or Supartz, for intra-articular injection, per dose|

 |J7323||Hyaluronan or derivative, Euflexxa, for intra-articular injection, per dose|